Dozens feared dead, rescuers search for missing after Laos dam collapse

 An official at the firm said fractures were first discovered on the dam on Sunday and that the company had ordered the evacuation of 12 villages as soon as it became clear the dam could collapse.

+The remoteness of the affected area and damage to roads and bridges will make it very difficult to reach those still stranded, he said.

+“The roads are very poor in that area.
+People don’t usually go in that area during the rainy season.
+There are mountains nearby that villagers might be able to get up on ....
+I don’t think anybody really knows for sure,” he said.

-Reporting by Amy Sawitta Lefevre in BANGKOK and Fanny Potkin in JAKARTA; Editing by Paul Tait
+Additional reporting by Fanny Potkin in JAKARTA and Heekyong Yang in SEOUL; Editing by Paul Tait and Michael Perry